jakobht/cadence-workshop/DeliveryManagementInstructions/DeliveryManagementSystem.md

 }
 ```

-We can now start a workflow and signal it as much as we want, however, since the loop is infinite we will never terminate the workflow.
+We can now start a workflow and signal it as much as we want, however, since the loop is infinite we will never complete the workflow.

 ### Adding a `delivered` signal
 We will add a signal to the workflow to signal that the package has been delivered, and the workflow should terminate.